 8.3 DASH-IF push-based content ingest protocol

-If IngestConfiguration.protocol is set to urn:3gpp:5gms:content-protocol:dash-if-ingest in the Content Hosting Configuration, media resources shall be ingested by the 5GMSd AS as specified by the DASH-IF Live Media Ingest specification [3].
+If IngestConfiguration.protocol is set to http://dashif.org/ingest/v1.2 in the Content Hosting Configuration, media resources shall be published by the 5GMSd Application Provider to the 5GMSd AS as specified by the DASH-IF Live Media Ingest specification [3].

+NOTE: The ingest protocol in [3] is defined for HTTP/1.1 [24] only.
+If that specification is updated to support HTTP/2 [31] and/or HTTP/3 [HTTP/3], reference [3] might be updated in a future version of this document.

-The IngestConfiguration.pull property shall be set to False, indicating that a Push-based protocol is used.
-The IngestConfiguration.baseURL property shall be set by the 5GMSd AF to the base URL that is to be used by the 5GMSd Application Provider to upload the DASH segments and MPD(s) to the 5GMSd AS at reference point M2d.
+- The IngestConfiguration.pull property shall be set to False, indicating that a Push-based protocol is used.

+- The IngestConfiguration.baseURL property shall be set by the 5GMSd AF to the base URL that is to be used by the 5GMSd Application Provider to upload the DASH segments and MPD(s) to the 5GMSd AS at reference point M2d.